GhostRealms/Homie/README.md

 # Homie
-Spigot 1.8 Home/Sethome Plugin with some additional neat features
+Spigot 1.8 Home plugin with some additional neat features

 This plugin is developed for the [Ghost Realms Network](http://ghostrealms.net); and released under the Apache 2 License.

-Some of the planned features include:

-- Database (or redis) based /home and /work location setter; with Cross-Server bungeecord support*
-- Support for multiple homes with increasing permissions.
+#Features
+- Set locations with /sethome, /setwork, and /mark
-- /mark and /return as a simple temporary sethome location; stored in cache
+- Return with /home, /work, and /return
+- Data stored in Redis database, based on UUIDs

+#Future additions
+- Permissions support
-- your suggestions?
+- Cross-server support

-` * bungeecord support will be added in a future release. `
+- Multiple homes with increasing permissions